 If your form does not submit, please check that all required fields are filled out correctly.
 Note postal code format: V5T1X1.

 How you have helped get us this far

 The majority of Canadians support making testing cosmetics (or their ingredients) on animals illegal in Canada.

-Thank you to everyone wrote to the senate committee and their provincial senator to ask them to support Bill S-214.
+In 2015, BC SPCA supporters and others wrote to their federal representatives to pass Bill S-214, called the Cruelty-Free Cosmetics Act, which proposed to amend the Food and Drugs Act to prohibit cosmetic animal testing and the sale of cosmetics developed or manufactured using animal testing.
 Although the bill moved swiftly through committee with full support in 2017 and was passed by the Senate in 2018, the bill was only able to get passed first reading in the House of Commons before the legislature session ended in 2019.

 The BC SPCA was pleased to see that the 2021 Mandate Letter to the federal Minister of Health included a statement to “introduce legislation to end testing on animals.”
 This means we could see changes in 2023 to amend both the Canadian Environmental Protection Act Bill S-5 to end testing of toxic chemicals on animals for consumer safety, and end cosmetic testing through amendments to the Food and Drugs Act.